Overloading and Default Parameters

 }

-⚠️ Pitfall Warning Overloading and default arguments overlapping on the same interface is an almost guaranteed-to-fail combination.
-The author's advice is: for the same function name, either use only overloading (multiple versions with different parameter types) or use only default arguments (one version with some parameters having default values), but do not mix the two.
-If you truly need to support both "different types" and "different numbers of parameters" simultaneously, consider encapsulating the logic for different types into different function names—although this might look less "elegant" than overloading, it at least won't produce ambiguity.
+⚠️ Warning Overloading and default parameters overlapping on the same interface is an almost guaranteed recipe for trouble.
+Our advice is: for a given function name, either use only overloading (multiple versions with different parameter types) or use only default parameters (one version where some parameters have default values), but do not mix the two.
+If you truly need to support both "different types" and "different parameter counts," consider encapsulating the logic for different types into distinct function names.
+While this may seem less "elegant" than overloading, it at least avoids ambiguity.

-Let's integrate the previous usages into a complete program, demonstrating multiple print overloads, the practical application of default arguments, and a deliberately created ambiguity error along with its fix:
+Let's integrate the previous usage into a complete program to demonstrate multiple print overloads, the practical application of default parameters, and an intentionally created ambiguity error with its fix:

 // overload.cpp